maptv/maptv.github.io/dec/time/index.md

 seconds](https://en.wikipedia.org/wiki/Swatch_Internet_Time#Calculation_from_UTC+1:~:text=The%20formula%20for%20calculating%20the%20time%20in%20.beats%20from%20UTC%2B1)
 of
 [UTC+01:00](https://en.wikipedia.org/wiki/UTC%2B01:00#:~:text=a%20time%20offset%20from%20UTC%20of%20%2B01%3A00).
-The major innovations described in this article are the Dec time zone system and the simple equation for obtaining the Dec time in Zone 0 from a UNIX timestamp, but Dec has much more to offer than <a href="https://en.wikipedia.org/wiki/Decimal_time#:~:text=dividing%20the%20day%20into%2010%20decidays" class="under tool" data-bs-toggle="tooltip" data-bs-title="a tenth of a day">deciday</a> times and zones.
+In contrast, the major innovations described in this article are the Dec time zone system and the simple equation for obtaining the Dec time in Zone 0 from a UNIX timestamp, but Dec has much more to offer than <a href="https://en.wikipedia.org/wiki/Decimal_time#:~:text=dividing%20the%20day%20into%2010%20decidays" class="under tool" data-bs-toggle="tooltip" data-bs-title="a tenth of a day">deciday</a> times and zones.